 Application and Deadline

-The 2021 grant application deadline is Thursday, October 1, 2020 and grants range up to $1,500.
+The 2022 grant application deadline is Wednesday, September 1, 2021 (before midnight) and grants range up to $1,500.
 Criteria for making the awards include:

 - Overall excellence of the applicant’s artwork as demonstrated by work samples